Reference docs for the Poly Domains#

 Using

-with QQ will lead to incorrect results sodiv()
+//or%with QQ will lead to incorrect results sodiv()should be used instead.

 - dtype: type | None = None#